How can I draw arrows on the board like streamers do?

 Try it on any board on Chess.com to practice!

-You can also highlight squares in red or green color:
+You can also highlight squares in red, green, or blue color:

 Right click on the square to turn it red